Tips for Cleaning Up Your U-M Google Account

 Note: Unfortunately, your photo album structures will not be transferred.
 You will have to manually recreate and sort each album in your personal Photos account afterward.

-- Confirm everything looks correct and click Send invitation.
+7. Confirm that everything looks correct and click Send invitation.

-- Click the drop-down arrow beside Partner Sharing.
+11. Click the drop-down arrow beside Sharing and then click Partner Sharing.

-- Click Accept.
-(You may be asked to "Share back with [UMICH ACCOUNT]" - if so, click Not now.)
+14. You may be asked to "Share back with [UMICH ACCOUNT]" - if so, click Not now.

-- You will be taken to an album with all of your photos/videos from your U-M Google account.
+15. You will be taken to an album with all your photos/videos from your U-M Google account.
 Click Turn on auto save in the top left corner.

-- Select Save all photos under "Choose what to auto-save," and click Done.
+16. Select Save all photos and click Done.
 (The top left corner should now say "Saving automatically.")

-Depending on how many photos and videos you currently have in your U-M Google Photos library, it may take a while for Google to auto-save your photos/videos to your personal account (especially videos).
+Depending on the number of photos and videos you currently have in your U-M Google Photos library, it may take some time for Google to automatically save your photos/videos to your personal account (especially videos).
 To be safe, we recommend waiting at least 24 hours, maybe more, before disconnecting Partner Sharing and deleting your photos/videos from U-M Google.
+(You can check if they have all been saved by going to your recently added photos page and scrolling through it.)

 To disconnect Partner Sharing after Google has automatically saved all of your U-M Google account photos/videos:

-- Click the drop-down arrow beside Partner Sharing.
+3. Click the drop-down arrow beside Sharing and then Partner Sharing.

-- Repeat these steps to disconnect Partner Sharing from your U-M account, too.
+5. Repeat these steps to disconnect Partner Sharing from your U-M account, as well.

 Using Google Takeout